kadirlaskar012/banglatoolshub/src/content/tools/sample-tool.md

 metaTitle: "Sample Tool | Bangla Tools HUB"
 metaDescription: "Explore the sample tool and see how our file-based content management works."
 ---
+This is some content inside the sample tool markdown file.
+The AI can use this text to suggest other relevant tools.